alexandra-zaharia/alexandra-zaharia.github.io/_tabs/about.md

 (The story of my life, literally.)

 I can't stand people who take themselves too seriously.

-[//]: # "Where do you draw the line between a harmless idiot and a dangerous individual?"

 ## This blog
 At the end of 2020 I decided to migrate some of my old posts from Blogspot and  Google Sites and start afresh with this beautiful Jekyll theme called [Chirpy][].
 I started to slowly transform my pen-and-paper notes as well into blog posts.
 Being a bit OCD, I scrupulously respect the original date of an entry.